lightfastai/lightfast-mcp/addons/figma/README.md

 - Check that `manifest.json` is valid
 - Verify `code.js` exists (run `pnpm run build` if needed)

+### WebSocket Server Issues
+- **"Server failed to start"**: Check if port is already in use
+- **"Port in use"**: Try a different port or stop other services using the port
+- **Browser limitations**: Note that browser-based WebSocket servers have limitations

-### Connection Issues
+### MCP Server Connection Issues
-- **"Connection Error"**: Check if MCP server is running
+- **"Failed to connect"**: Ensure plugin WebSocket server is running first
-- **"Connection Refused"**: Verify host and port settings
+- **"Connection refused"**: Verify host and port settings match
 - **"Timeout"**: Check firewall settings and network connectivity

-### WebSocket Server Issues
-- Ensure MCP server is running: `uv run lightfast-figma-server`
-- Check WebSocket port is open: `netstat -an | grep 9003`
-- Check server logs for WebSocket errors
-- Verify no firewall blocking the port

 ### Plugin Communication Issues
 - Check Figma console (`Developer` → `Console`) for errors